 - Information regarding your tobacco and alcohol use

 Your rhinoplasty surgery will be performed at the state-of-the-art surgical suite in our Georgetown plastic surgery suite.
 The surgery can be performed either under general anesthesia or local anesthesia with sedation depending on what you and the doctor prefer.
-With general anesthesia you will be completely asleep throughout the procedure.
-With local anesthesia you will be lightly sedated and your nose and the surrounding area will be numbed.
+With general anesthesia, you will be completely asleep throughout the procedure.
+With local anesthesia, you will be lightly sedated and your nose and the surrounding area will be numbed.
 You will be awake, but will be relaxed and will feel no discomfort.
 The type of anesthesia used will be discussed with you at your initial consultation.

 Once the incision is made, either within the nose or across the nostrils, the skin of the nose is separated from its supporting framework of bone and cartilage.
 If one of the goals of the surgery is to reduce the size of your nostrils, small incisions are made at their base for this purpose.
-The bone and cartilage is then sculpted to the shape you and the doctor agreed upon prior to surgery.
-When the sculpting is complete the skin is redraped over the new framework of your nose.
-A splint is applied to help your nose maintain its new structure and nasal picks or soft plastic splints are placed inside your nostrils to stabilize the septum, the dividing wall between the air passages.
+The bone and cartilage are then sculpted to the shape you and the doctor agreed upon prior to surgery.
+When the sculpting is complete, the skin is redraped over the new framework of your nose.
+A splint is applied to help your nose maintain its new structure and nasal packs or soft plastic splints are placed inside your nostrils to stabilize the septum, the dividing wall between the air passages.
 Sometimes gauze dressings are placed inside the nose.

 |Out of Bed||After 24 Hours|